General requirements for graduation with a bachelor’s degree include:

 - Exceptions to these policies must be compliant with accreditation standards and be approved by the department chair for the major and the dean of the college awarding the degree.

-- Minor Residency: A student whose major requires a minor, or if a student decides to declare a minor at the University of North Alabama, must complete all required coursework with a minimum of 6 hours of the minor coursework earned at the upper level (300 and 400) at the University of North Alabama.
+- Minor Residency: A student whose major requires a minor, or a student who declares a minor at the University of North Alabama, must complete all required coursework for the minor requirements.
+Additionally, a minimum of 6 upper level credit hours of the minor requirements must be completed at UNA.

 - Program: Completion of the course of study, including the general studies component, major and minor fields (where required), and individual courses, as prescribed by the college for the degree program elected.
 Students may elect to pursue and to receive two degrees simultaneously if college and departmental requirements can be met simultaneously.